cybertaxonomy/cdm-dataportal/README.md

 ### Update - method 2

-**Strategy**: Inplace updating of the installation by making use of git and drush or composer.
+**Strategy**: In-place updating of the installation by making use of git and drush or composer.

 *THIS METHOD IS RECOMMENDED FOR MOST SITUATIONS**

-* Pro: Update of drupal and custom modules independent of what is provided by the instalation package.
+* Pro: Update of drupal and custom modules independent of what is provided by the installation package.
 * Con: Initial preparation is more complex,

 #### Preparation